Stan15/TAB2XML/README.md

 1.1 Product Name and Intended Use

 TAB2XML is a tool designed to convert musical tablature in a text format into MusicXML, a popular open-source file format used for exchanging digital sheet music.
-TAB2XML is currently a simple java-based application with more features being added every week.
+TAB2XML is a java-based application that is currently actively supported, with more features being added every week.

 1.2 Features of Product